dfin-ai/simpleso-payment-gateway/README.md

   - Locate the SimpleSo Payment Gateway plugin in the list.
   - Click `Activate` to enable the plugin.

-## 4. Obtain API Keys from DFin Developer Settings Dashboard
+## 4. Obtain API Keys from SimpleSo Developer Settings Dashboard

-- **Log in to DFin Account:**
+- **Log in to SimpleSo Account:**
-  Visit the DFin website and log in to your account.
+  Visit the SimpleSo website and log in to your account.
 - **Navigate to Developer Settings to get API Keys:**
   Once logged in, find and access the Developer Settings.
 - **Generate or Retrieve API Keys:**